 2. Black-eyed Peas or Lentils: Lentils signify money more specifically coins.
 I have been having black-eyed peas for years on New Year’s ’cause my Mama believed in their propensity to bring good luck.
 My recipe (see pic above).

-10 Minute Low-Carb Hopping John
+10 Minute Low-Carb Vegan Hopping John

 While I used to cook Hopping John the tradtional way with rice, this low-carb version is preferable and resembles a chili.

-1 can Whole Foods 365 Black-Eyed Peas (drained)
+1 15.5 oz can of Whole Foods 365 Black-Eyed Peas (drained)

-1 T. Whole Foods 365 Extra Virgin Olive Oil
+1 T. Extra Virgin Olive Oil

 Handful of Kale

 Break up the sausage and brown in the olive oil.
+Season to taste.
 Once the sausage is totally cooked, drain the fat and add the amount of black-eyed peas you want.
 Then add the jar of salsa and simmer on low for 10 minutes.
 Put the kale in and cook until wilted.
 Let sit for another couple minutes and serve.

 Serves 2